sallen12/weighted_mv_scores/README.md

   - Vertically re-scaled VS (vrvs_sample)
   - Vertically re-scaled IMS (vrims_sample_mv)

-Outcome-weighted versions of these scores can be calculated using existing functionality within the [scoringRules package](https://github.com/FK83/scoringRules).
+Outcome-weighted versions of these scores can be calculated using the existing functionality within the [scoringRules package](https://github.com/FK83/scoringRules).